-What to Look for When Buying the Best DIY Bedliner
+What to Look for When Buying a Bedliner

-Bedliners provide tons of benefits to the off-roader and/or the delivery man.
-Whether you own your own recreational 4×4 or you have a fleet of delivery trucks, a bedliner can protect the inside of the truck bed from corrosion, weather conditions, UV damage and more.
-If you’re really lucky and you invested in a good product, it could even help dampen the noise and vibrations of the cargo.
-With all these benefits, what features should we look for to make sure the bedliner does its job?
+As reflected in our reviews, bed liners provide tons of benefits to the off-roader and/or the delivery man.
+Whether you own your own recreational 4×4 or you have a fleet of delivery trucks, bed liners protect the inside of the truck bed from corrosion, weather conditions, UV damage and more.

-You will have to touch up the bed liner once in a while, but that’s just part of the maintenance that comes with owning a truck.
-You feel protected by your powerful truck, and it’s only fair to provide proper protection for it too.
-A lot of truck bed coatings also come with anti-skid properties, all of the protective elements we mentioned above, and resistance to fading for appearance purposes.
+You will need to touch up bedliners once in a while, but that’s just part of the maintenance that comes with owning a truck.
+You feel protected by your powerful truck, and it’s only fair to provide your truck protection as well.

-The color is more for aesthetics.
-We have included an option above that have a range of 50 colors!
-Find one that matches (or not) the inside or outside of your truck for a more professional look.
-Some are even tintable and paint on white at first.
-This is where you have a bit of autonomy and you can call on your inner artist and mix and match!
+When it comes to good bed liner products, the color is more for aesthetics.
+We have included an option in the reviews above that has a range of 50 colors!
+Find one that matches (or not) the inside or outside of your truck.

 Easy to Apply

-There are basically two main options for applying the bed liner.
-The first one being by brush, second one is by spraying (aerosol can or spray gun).
-But the big question is, which one is the better option?
+There are basically two main options for applying the bedliner.
+Brush on or spray on.
+But the big question is, which is best?

 Using a brush basically means you’re going with the old school method.
 It’s not much different from painting a fence or the inside of your house.

-The spray gun also offers a more professional finish.
+The spray gun offers a more professional finish.
 You won’t see the marks of errors and each individual stroke that went into the paint job.
-They also make sure to get the bed liner into every nook and cranny.

-Contrary to the former, spray guns offer a lot less control.
-You might even accidentally spray exterior side of your truck if you aren’t careful.
+Contrary to the former, spray guns offer less control since you could accidentally spray the exterior side of your truck if you aren’t careful.
 It can also cause more of a mess due to the overspray.

-How to Prepare Your Truck for the DIY Bedliner
+How to Prepare Your Truck for the Bedliner

 TSP is a good substance to mix with water to remove accumulated oil and grease.
-Make sure you thoroughly clean and scrub the surface of your truck bed then hose it down.
+It’s best to make sure you thoroughly clean and scrub the surface of your truck bed then hose it down.

 Afterwards, wipe it all clean with a dry cloth and make sure the surface is 100% dry.